Saraswathi-V/Parquet_cli/readme.md

 Therefore, target size should be selected based on the total input size and average file size.

+Another challenge was implementing Parquet reading and writing in Rust, because Rust requires stronger type handling and more explicit file processing compared to scripting languages.

 ---

 ## What We Learned

 Through this project, we learned:

+- Rust project structure
+- Cargo build and run workflow
 - Small file problem
-- Parquet file handling
+- Parquet file handling in Rust
 - File compaction
+- Apache Arrow Rust usage
-- PyArrow usage
+- Parquet Rust crate usage
-- CLI development using Typer
+- CLI development using clap
 - Schema preservation
-- Logging
+- Logging using tracing
 - Dry-run mode
-- Pytest testing
+- Rust testing using cargo test
-- Professional Python project structure
+- Professional Rust project structure

 This project helped us understand how real data engineering systems optimize files for better query performance.